Reduced affect display

-Reduced affect should be distinguished from apathy and anhedonia, which explicitly refer to a lack of emotion, whereas reduced affect is a lack of emotional expression (affect display) regardless of whether emotion (underlying affect) is actually reduced or not.
+However, reduced affect should be distinguished from apathy and anhedonia, which explicitly refer to a lack of emotional sensation.

+The ICD-11 identifies several types of affect disturbances, particularly focusing on variations in the reduction of emotional expression.
+Constricted affect refers to a noticeable limitation in the range and intensity of expressed emotions, though it is less pronounced than blunted affect.
+Blunted affect, in turn, describes a more severe reduction in emotional expressiveness, though not as extreme as flat affect, which is characterised by an almost complete absence of any observable emotional expression.

 Types

 Constricted affect

 A restricted or constricted affect is a reduction in an individual's expressive range and the intensity of emotional responses.

 Blunted and flat affect

 Blunted affect is a lack of affect more severe than restricted or constricted affect, but less severe than flat or flattened affect.
 "The difference between flat and blunted affect is in degree.
 A person with flat affect has no or nearly no emotional expression.
 They may not react at all to circumstances that usually evoke strong emotions in others.
 A person with blunted affect, on the other hand, has a significantly reduced intensity in emotional expression".

 Shallow affect

-Shallow affect has equivalent meaning to blunted affect.
-Factor 1 of the Psychopathy Checklist identifies shallow affect as a common attribute of psychopathy.
+Shallow affect has an equivalent meaning to blunted affect.
+In the Psychopathy Checklist, Factor 1 identifies shallow affect as a common attribute of psychopathy.